-1. No Grace shall be submitted to the Regent House except with the authorization of the Council.
+- 1. No Grace shall be submitted to the Regent House except with the authorization of the Council.
 Authorization.
-Every Grace, other than a Supplicat for a degree or degrees, whether the Grace is initiated by the Council, or by some other University body, or by individual members of the Regent House under Special Ordinance A (i) 5, shall be put before the Council for authorization at a meeting, provided that a Grace shall be deemed to have been duly authorized if a copy of the Grace has been sent by the Registrary to every member of the Council so as to reach the member's address not later than the fifth day before the day specified for publication, and if no member has informed the Registrary of an objection to the Grace by 10 a.m. on the day next but one before the day of publication.
-The submission of Supplicats for degrees may be authorized by the Council in accordance with the procedure prescribed in the regulations for admission to degrees.
+Every Grace, other than a Supplicat for a degree or degrees, whether the Grace is initiated by the Council, or by some other University body, or by individual members of the Regent House under Special Ordinance A (ii) 5, shall be put before the Council for authorization at a meeting, provided that a Grace shall be deemed to have been duly authorized if a copy of the Grace has been sent by the Registrary to every member of the Council so as to reach the member's address not later than the fifth day before the day specified for publication, and if no member has informed the Registrary of an objection to the Grace by 10 a.m. on the day next but one before the day of publication.
+The submission of Supplicats for degrees may be authorized by the Council in accordance with the procedure prescribed in the regulations for admission to degrees. - 2.
+Graces shall be submitted to the Regent House either by being published in the Reporter or by submission. being read by the Senior Proctor at a Congregation.
+The procedure in connection with Graces submitted by publication shall be as prescribed in Regulations 4-15 below; the procedure in connection with Graces submitted at a Congregation shall be as prescribed in Regulations 16-30.

-2 See also Special Ordinance A (i) 3, p.
+See also Special Ordinance A (ii) 3, p.
 65.